Rape myth: Problems arising out of rape myths

 This problem is further heightened by the fact that investigative agencies, various participants in the Legal System, and points of contacts for rape victims, for example the nearest doctor, are likelier to be male, than female.
 The 2015 book Asking for It by Kate Harding talks about common rape myths and about the differences between male and female rapes.
 One in five women and one in seventy-one men in the United States will find out what it's like to be raped, according to Harding.
 She writes, "Women are no more important than any other potential victims, but we are the primary targets of the messages and myths that sustain rape culture.
 Anyone can be raped, but men aren't conditioned to live in terror of it, nor are they constantly warned that their clothing, travel choices, alcohol consumption, and expressions of sexuality are likely to bring violations upon them."

 In Asking for It, Harding writes of rape that "we tend not to treat it as a serious crime unless there's simultaneously evidence of another one".
 The author also quotes psychologist David Lisak.
 He says that "Ultimately, only a tiny handful of rapists ever serve time for rape, a shocking outcome given that we view rape as close kin to murder in the taxonomy of violent crime".

 Twin myths

-The twin myths suggest that a victim's previous sexual history i) makes them less believable, and/or ii) more likely to consent.
+The twin myths suggest that a victim's previous sexual history makes them less believable, and/or more likely to consent.
 Canadian law does allow for the inclusion of previous sexual history, but defence counsel must present a s.276 application and a hearing is held to ensure the evidence will not be used in the context of the twin myths.